AccelByte/accelbyte-python-sdk/docs/custom_operation.md

 ## Background

-Majority of Python Server SDK codes are generated from [specification files](../spec) using codegen tools.
+Majority of Python Extend SDK codes are generated from [specification files](../spec) using codegen tools.
-Any attemp to customize Python Server SDK must avoid editing files that are marked as `DO NOT EDIT`.
+Any attemp to customize Python Extend SDK must avoid editing files that are marked as `DO NOT EDIT`.
-Also, it is best practice to extend the functionality of Python Server SDK by inherit the base classes or add new implementation for partial classes to ensure fewer complications when upgrading Python Server SDK.
+Also, it is best practice to extend the functionality of Python Extend SDK by inherit the base classes or add new implementation for partial classes to ensure fewer complications when upgrading Python Extend SDK.

 ## How to Create a Custom Operation